XinyuKang22/APIsOverData/README.md

 Postgres doesn't offer a simple HTTP endpoint that would allow us to check it is ready to process requests.
 Instead, we need to execute a query against the database itself.

 The cli tool for doing this is `psql`.
-Assuming that you have it installed, craft a minimal query to check that the database is working:
+Assuming that you have it installed, craft a minimal query to check that postgresql is working:

 ```
 psql -U postgres -h localhost -c "[???]"